RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 1. Switch to extensions
 2. Added simulate function
 3. Added scale_df_cols! (scale! conflicted with Makie and other packages)
+4. Switching to CausalInference.jl as a replacement for StructuralCausalModels.jl.
+5. Possibly switching to either PSIS.jl or ParetoSmooth.jl as a replacement for ParetoSmoothedImportanceSampling.jl.
+6. Switched to Makie.jl and GLMakie.jl as back-end.

+### Versions 7 and 8

+1. Primarily following package updates.

 ### Version 0.6.1